 Purpose Scope Objective:

 The purpose of the Scholarship Chair is to develop, grow, and direct the scholarship program for the Chapter.
-Although the scholarship process is in place it needs to be dynamic to keep up with the changes in education.
-The Scholarship Chair is expected to evaluate the program and suggest changes as needed.
+The scholarship program shall be continuous and dynamic to keep up with the changes in education.
+The Scholarship Chair is expected to evaluate the program and suggest changes to the chapter Executive Committee as needed.

 The current program is a reimbursement for enrollment costs and other educational expenses.
-It allows for a maximum total of $10,000 distributed amongst 4yr university, Master’s, and Community College students.
+The Scholarship Program allows for an annual maximum of $10,000 distributed amongst University, Graduate, and Community College students.

 Roles and Responsibilities:

-The Scholarship Chair is expected to attend the monthly Executive Committee meeting to provide general scholarship program overview.
-This would include:
+The Scholarship Chair is expected to attend all scheduled Executive Committee meetings and provide a general Scholarship Program overview.
+This may include the following examples:

 Recommendations for updates to the application process

-Receipt and review of scholarship applications with recommendation to accept or reject
+Receipt and review of scholarship applications with recommendation to accept or reject.

 Recommendations on changes to the program itself

-Visit the Chapter website periodically to ensure the application forms are accessible, current, and that the correct contact information is available.

 Procedures:

 Scholarship applications must be received electronically or by mail postmarked by the designated deadline.